AgileRL/AgileRL/docs/evo_hyperparam_opt/multi_frequency.rst

 and dispatched from the trainers via :func:`run_selection_and_mutation <agilerl.utils.utils.run_selection_and_mutation>`, which routes to either tournament selection followed by mutations or multi-frequency selection by the type of selection strategy.
-At the moment, MF-PBT does not support the LLM RL algorithms.
+Both classic-RL and LLM finetuning populations are supported.